Health & Technology Partners

 In addition to her health research and public policy experiences, Dr. Schultz’s early career was grounded in recreation services.
 She combines these hands-on experiences with her academic studies to inform her real-world research and programmatic protocols.

-Dr. Schultz currently serves as the Research Fellow for Park Rx America, is a SHIFT Emerging Leader (’19), and sits on the advisory council for the SHIFT Emerging Leaders Program.
+Dr. Schultz currently serves as the Research Fellow for Park Rx America, is a SHIFT Emerging Leader (’19), sits on the advisory council for the SHIFT Emerging Leaders Program, and is Adjunct Faculty for the University of Missouri.
 While her research takes her around the world, Health & Technology Partners has offices in Portland, OR and Milwaukee, WI.